Web Browser Automation with Selenium and Java

 Why use Selenium?

 Selenium is one of the most popular browser automation tools.
-It is not dependent on a particular programming language and supports Java, Python, C#, Ruby, PHP, Perl, etc. You can also write your implementation for the language if it isn't already supported.
+It is not dependent on a particular programming language and you can use it with Java, Python, C#, Ruby, PHP, Perl, etc. You can also write your implementation for the language if it isn't already supported.

 In this tutorial, we'll learn how to use the Java bindings of Selenium WebDriver.
 We'll also explore the WebDriver API.